 I love soups, especially chowders, which by definition are both creamy and chunky in texture.
 In my Corn and Chicken Chowder, hunks of chicken, potatoes, sweet corn, bell pepper and onions are swimming in a creamy, thick, slightly cheesy broth.
 It’s topped off with crunchy bits of bacon.
 Doesn’t sound healthy to you?
 Read on!

-How I created a Healthier Corn and Chicken Chowder
+How I Created a Healthier Chicken and Corn Chowder

 Chowders, by nature, are rich and often heavy.
 While I love their flavor, I frequently found myself feeling over stuffed after enjoying a bowlful.
 And, traditional chowders often have a lot of calories, fat and sodium.
 So, one day I set out to see if I could create a lightened up version – and this Corn and Chicken Chowder is the result.

-• Use center cut bacon.
-This cut of bacon has around 25 percent less fat than regular, and therefore is also lower in calories.
+• Center-cut bacon – This cut of bacon has around 25 percent less fat than regular, and therefore is also lower in calories.
 I also use only 2 pieces in this recipe for 7 to 8 people, and serve it as a garnish.

-• Substitute 2% milk thickened with flour for the cream.
-You can achieve the same thick creaminess in chowder while reducing the fat by whisking flour into low fat milk before adding it to the broth.
+• 2% milk – You can achieve the same thick creaminess in chowder while reducing the fat by whisking flour into low-fat milk instead of creating a traditional white sauce of flour, melted butter and cream.

-• Add some Cheddar cheese.
-A small amount of Cheddar (.5 ounce per serving!) stirred into the broth complements all the other ingredients perfectly and rounds out the flavors.
-The cheese flavor is fairly mild; for a cheesy Chicken Chowder, add more as a garnish.
+• Sharp Cheddar cheese – A small amount of Cheddar (.5 ounce per serving!) stirred into the broth complements all the other ingredients perfectly and rounds out the flavors.
+The cheese flavor is fairly mild; for a cheesier Chicken Chowder, add more as a garnish.

 two bowls filled with Corn and Chicken Chowder with a basket of bread and a candle in the background

-Can I make Corn and Chicken Chowder ahead?
+Can I make Chicken and Corn Chowder ahead?

 It will keep in the refrigerator for around 3 days, but I think it’s best when served the same day.
 It will thicken as it sits; I recommend adding more broth as needed when reheating.